NotRealRanbow/YouTube-Clone/README.md

 # YouTube-Clone

-This repository is only meant for educational purposes.
-The website link to the service is available upon request.
+This repository is only meant for educational purposes.\n The website link to the service is available upon request.\n\n

+### Self-Hosting Guide
+\n
+TBA